OCEAN STATE BIRD CLUB

 President

-Michael Gow is a veteran teacher of more than 20 years.
+Michael Gow is a veteran teacher with over 25 years experience.
 Throughout his career, he has organized and led many nature events and walks for elementary and middle school aged kids.
 Having spent much of his free time hiking, canoeing, fishing, birding, and camping, Michael now enjoys sharing his love of the outdoors with his students as well as his own two children.
-Michael was an avid long distance hiker having hiked the Long Trail in Vermont and the Superior Hiking Trail and the Kekekabic Trail in Minnesota and has now taken up canoeing as his primary endeavor.
+Once an avid long distance hiker having hiked the Long Trail in Vermont and the Superior Hiking Trail and the Kekekabic Trail in Minnesota, Michael now spends much of his free time at his family house in Vermont at the end of long dead end road tucked onto the side of a small mountain.
 Michael is also a founding member of the Ocean State Bird Club.

 Secretary